All about desiccated thyroid as a grandfathered in, yet “unapproved” drug

 By February 2010, it became clear that Naturethroid had also been reformulated, even if differently.
 RLC stated that they changed the cellulose from methyl to micro as an improvement, and they removed potassium from the tablet.
 Information is confusing as to what really changed, since RLC became more private in their communications with patients—an attorney mandate.

-In 2010, chewing the Armour tablets before swallowing, and perhaps Naturethroid, was first announced by STTM as a way to break down the hard cellulose-compacted tablets and achieve better symptom relief.
+In 2010–chewing the tablets: chewing the Armour tablets before swallowing, and perhaps Naturethroid, was first announced by STTM as a way to break down the hard cellulose-compacted tablets and achieve better symptom relief.

-In late 2010, we suddenly see the appearance of a new generic desiccated thyroid by Acella.
+In late 2010, Acella’s NDT appears.
 There are more questions than answers as to why this appeared.
 The FDA is more secretive than their so-called “open policy” reveals and greatly disappoints thyroid patients whose lives and health depend on desiccated thyroid.
 Patients like NP thyroid by Acella.

-The Summer of 2012 reveals patients reporting that the batch of Armour they have received is now soft.
+The Summer of 2012 sees reports of Armour is back to soft.
 STTM mentions this here.
 This is mainly with the smaller amounts.
 Many patients report they refuse to go back to Armour even still, not liking the pharmaceutical Abbott Labs for the way they treat patients.

-2013 sees a new Westhroid-P desiccated thyroid by RLC Labs, having less fillers.
+2013 sees a new Westhroid-P desiccated thyroid by RLC Labs called WP Thyroid, having less fillers.
 STTM first mentions this in the blog here.

 Read the Options for Thyroid Treatment to see all your possibilities.